john-yohan-park/Grade_Predictor/README.md

 # Students_Grade_Predictor
 Summary: Uses a machine learning library to train a bot to predict students' grades.
 Written in Python

-System Requirements: Anaconda, Pandas, NumPy, scikit-learn
+System Requirements: Anaconda, TensorFlow, Pandas, NumPy, scikit-learn, pickle, matplotlib

 Takes students' academic performance record from a tri-semester educational institution and predicts students' 3rd semester grades based on their 1st & 2nd